-Sec.
-452. The Borough Presidents and the Park Commissioners having jurisdiction, shall issue permits for the erection of bay windows projecting beyond the building line, provided in the opinion of the officer having jurisdiction no injury will come to the public thereby.
-Permits for the erection of bay windows lying within any park, square or public place, or within a distance of three hundred and fifty feet from the outer boundaries thereof, shall be issued by the Park Commissioner having jurisdiction, as provided in section 612 of the Charter, as amended by section 1, chapter 723 of the Laws of 1901.
-Permits for the erection of all other bay windows shall be issued by the Borough President having jurisdiction.
+Section 452.
+The Borough Presidents and the Park Commissioners having jurisdiction shall issue permits for the erection of bay-windows, projecting beyond the building line, provided, in the opinion of the officer having jurisdiction, no injury will come to the public thereby.
+Permits for the erection of bay-windows laying within any park, square or public place within a distance of three hundred and fifty feet from the outer boundaries thereof shall be issued by the Park Commissioner having jurisdiction as provided in section 612 of the Charter, as amended by section one, chapter 723 of the Laws of 1901; permits for the erection of all other bay-windows shall be issued by the Borough President having jurisdiction.
+(Ordinance approved January 30, 1903, first paragraph of section one.)